What is Regenerative Agriculture?

 Improving soil health leads to benefits that extend beyond the soil.

 Soil acts as a natural water filter when it is fully covered by plants and plant residues.
 The healthier the soil, the better it can do its job.
-Ranchers can actually improve water quality with regenerative agriculture by keeping the land fully covered at all times and limiting the use of synthetic fertilizers and pesticides.
+Ranchers can improve water quality with regenerative agriculture by keeping the land fully covered at all times and limiting the use of synthetic fertilizers and pesticides.

 Plants are, in a way, air filters.
 They take in carbon dioxide from the atmosphere and turn it into sugar and oxygen.
 The healthier the soil, the healthier the plant, and the better this process works.